-- Network and Systems Access.
-Controls, such as firewall policy and rules and intrusion detection, need to be in place to protect the Security Preservation Files against attacks or software vulnerabilities both internally and externally. - Physical Access.
+-Physical Access.
 Controls need to be in place to ensure Security Preservation Files are not physically compromised.
-Ensure physical security measures are implemented for such areas as agency information technology facilities and/or resources, off-site storage locations, and storage devices and servers that house Security Preservation Files such that only authorized individuals may access the areas to further limit and prevent physical tampering, damage, theft or unauthorized physical access. - Confidential, Sensitive, and/or Personally Identifiable Information (PII).
-Offices are responsible for identifying and classifying the Security Preservation Files they create, collect, store, use, and/or disclose as defined by applicable laws, and must take appropriate measures to protect and maintain the confidentiality of such records. - Migrate or Expunge.
-When the Security Preservation File is migrated or expunged, the electronic storage device containing the obsolete information must be electronically wiped clean or physically destroyed in such a manner that the information cannot be reconstituted.
+Ensure physical security measures are implemented for such areas as municipal information technology facilities and/or resources, off-site storage locations, and storage devices and servers that house Security Preservation Files such that only authorized individuals may access the areas to further limit and prevent physical tampering, damage, theft or unauthorized physical access.

+-Confidential, Sensitive, and/or Personally Identifiable Information (PII).
+Offices are responsible for identifying and classifying the Security Preservation Files they create, collect, store, use, and/or disclose as defined by applicable laws, and must take appropriate measures to protect and maintain the confidentiality of such records.

+-Migrate or Expunge.
+When the Security Preservation File is migrated or expunged, the electronic storage containing such information must be electronically wiped clean or physically destroyed in such a manner that the information cannot be reconstituted.
+When records are expunged, municipalities should ensure that all records that have met their retention or are obsolete are destroyed.

-9. PROTECTION
+9. Protection

-9.1 Agencies shall implement and maintain an effective program to protect records with permanent value from loss through natural- or human-caused disaster.
+9.1 Municipalities shall implement and maintain an effective program to protect records with permanent value from loss through natural- or human-caused disaster.
 The policy and procedure must be documented in writing.